sthsuyash/Numeric-Keypad-Simulator/README.md

 Convert a Mobile Numeric Keypad sequence to equivalent sentence.

-- coded using JavaScript (use node.js)
+- coded using JavaScript (use node.js to run)
 - Given a string sequence of size N, consisting of digits [0 – 9] and character ‘.’
 - the task is to print the string that can be obtained by pressing the mobile keypad in the given sequence.
 - The keyboard layout is:

 <table>